Sophie Crumb: Personal life

 Crumb is the daughter of underground comix artists Robert Crumb and Aline Kominsky-Crumb.
 She was born in Woodland, California, and lived in the nearby farming town of Winters with her parents until she was nine years old.
 In 1991, she relocated with her family to Sauve, a village in the south of France.
 Her parents reported that they wanted to remove her from the political conservatives and Christian fundamentalists of the United States.
 In a 2010 interview, Sophie told The Philadelphia Inquirer that her mother was afraid Sophie would "turn into a Valley girl".

 After this relocation, Terry Zwigoff released Crumb (1994), a documentary film about her father and their family.
 Zwigoff later commissioned Sophie to prepare some original drawings for inclusion in his 2001 comedy drama Ghost World, an adaptation of Daniel Clowes' comics serial of the same name.

 After completing her secondary education in France, Crumb studied acrobatics and clowning at a French circus school.
-While living in Brooklyn in the mid-2000s, she sold her comics on the street and apprenticed herself to a tattoo artist.
-At another stage, she earned a living by teaching English as a foreign language.
+While living in Brooklyn early in the -2000s, she sold her comics on the street and apprenticed herself to a tattoo artist.
+At another stage, she earned a living by teaching English as a foreign language in Paris.
+She collaborated with her mother and Lizzie Grover Rad on pieces for Grover Rad's first fashion collection.

-She lives in the south of France with her husband (a construction worker) and their son Eli, who was born in 2009.
-She had an older half-brother, Jesse, who died in 2018 from injuries he sustained in a car accident.
+She lives in the south of France with her husband (a construction worker).
+They have three children, including their son Eli, who was born in 2009.
+Her older half-brother, Jesse, son of Robert and his first wife Dana Crumb, died in 2018 from injuries he sustained in a car accident.